chiangyaw/cloud-devsecops-lab/11-InvestigatingWithPrismaCloud.md

 # Cloud DevSecOps Lab
 ## Investigating with Prisma Cloud
 Providing feedback in IDEs and CI/CD pipelines provides valuable insights into the posture of your code.
 Prisma Cloud provides a centralized view for tracking misconfigurations across your code scans and runtime environments.
 We’ll start with the view across code scans.
+Once the misconfiguration has been identified, Prisma Cloud will be able to propose any potential fix for some of the standard misconfiguration.
+With that, you will be able to generate a pull request from Prisma Cloud to update the IaC templates to rectify the misconfiguration.

 1. In Prisma Cloud, navigate to Code Security > Projects.
 Click on IaC Misconfiguration tab, filter to your repository under Repositories.
 You can run through all the different misconfiguration identified by Prisma Cloud.
 For this section, we will just take one of the misconfiguration and perform a fix via Pull Request.
 Click on the search icon, and search for "RDS", and change the filter for Grouped by to "Resources".
 ![alt text](/resources/pc-projects-filter.png?raw=true)